naveenkambham/aws-console-commands/readme.md

 chmod 755  the_path_to_target
 ```

-#### To create a screen and detach from it, usefull for running flask services
+#### To create a screen and detach from it, usefull for running flask services in the backend

 ###### To start your program:
 * Log in with ssh,